-Historic Environmental Division: Historic Monuments: No objections subject to conditions determination where regard is to be had to the local development plan, the determination must be made in accordance with the plan unless material considerations indicate otherwise.
+Historic Environmental Division: Historic Monuments: No objections subject to conditions so far as material to the application, and all other material considerations.
+Section 6(4) states that in making any determination where regard is to be had to the local development plan, the determination must be made in accordance with the plan unless material considerations indicate otherwise.